-For the first time, footage of rare Beatles performances have been posted online in anticipation of their 50th anniversary of coming to America.
+For the first time online, footage for rare Beatles performances have gone online in anticipation of their 50th anniversary of coming to America.

 The Night That Changed America: A Grammy Salute To The Beatles marks the anniversary of The Beatles American debut on The Ed Sullivan show, which is set to air exactly 50 years to the date and time on CBS.
-The Late Show with David Letterman, which is taped at the historic Ed Sullivan Theater, will feature the surviving members of The Fab Four, Paul McCartney and Ringo Starr, next week on the show.
-Musical guests during this week will include Sting, Broken Bells and Lenny Kravitz, who will be performing their favorite Beatles tunes ahead of the anniversary.
+The Late Show with David Letterman, which is taped at the historic Ed Sullivan Theater, will feature the surviving members of The Fab Four, Paul McCartney and Ringo Starr, this week on the show.
+Musical guests will include Sting, Broken Bells, and Lenny Kravitz performing their favorite Beatles tunes.